EQIP Water Development: Wells, Pipelines, Tanks, and Springs

 Well Drilling Risk

 NRCS generally does not pay for dry holes.
 If a well doesn't produce, you may be able to modify your contract to try a different location or switch to spring development, but there's no guarantee.
-Confirm your state's policy on this before drilling.
-Discuss the geology with your planner and any local well drillers before committing to well drilling as the primary water source strategy.
+Confirm your state's policy before drilling.
+Discuss the geology with your planner and local well drillers before committing to well drilling as the primary water source strategy.

 1. Not Pairing Water with Riparian Fencing